-To make the Username hint text box appear on the Horizon Client login dialog box, you must enable the smart card user name hints feature for the Connection Server instance in Horizon Administrator.
-The smart card user name hints feature is supported only with Horizon 7 version 7.0.2 and later servers and agents.
-For information about enabling the smart card user name hints feature, see the Horizon 7 Administration document.
+To make the Username hint text box appear on the Horizon Client login dialog box, you must enable the smart card user name hints feature for the Connection Server instance in Horizon Console.
+For information about enabling the smart card user name hints feature, see the Horizon Administration document.

-If your environment uses a Unified Access Gateway appliance rather than a security server for secure external access, you must configure the Unified Access Gateway appliance to support the smart card user name hints feature.
+If your environment uses a Unified Access Gateway appliance for secure external access, you must configure the Unified Access Gateway appliance to support the smart card user name hints feature.
 The smart card user name hints feature is supported only with Unified Access Gateway 2.7.2 and later.
-For information about enabling the smart card user name hints feature in Unified Access Gateway, see the Deploying and Configuring Unified Access Gateway document.
+For information about enabling the smart card user name hints feature in Unified Access Gateway, see the Deploying and Configuring VMware Unified Access Gateway document.

 Additional Smart Card Authentication Requirements